 - Cutting out gluten via an elimination diet is not always the best way to rule out a gluten allergy/sensitivity/intolerance – you can learn why here in my free gut health nutrition guide!

-A fructose intolerance can be ruled out via a breath test, but it’s best to consult a GI doctor first because a fructose intolerance may be accompanied by other underlying conditions such as SIBO or dysbiosis.
+Fructose intolerance and sucrose intolerance can be ruled out via a breath test, but it’s best to consult a GI doctor first because these types of intolerances are usually accompanied by other underlying conditions such as SIBO or dysbiosis.

 Food-symptom journals, although subjective, can also be helpful in identifying any potential food intolerances (especially when dealing with other types of foods or chemicals in food such as histamine).
 It’s possible to react to anything.

-- In my opinion, this process of identifying food intolerances through a food-symptom is best done working 1:1 with a registered dietitian who specializes in digestive health, leaky gut and adverse food reactions.
+- In my opinion, the process of identifying food intolerances is best done working 1:1 with a registered dietitian who specializes in digestive health, leaky gut and adverse food reactions.
 (I know, I know… consider the source!
 But honestly it will save you years of guessing and spare you a whole lot of frustration/confusion/discomfort.)

 The Mediator Release Test (MRT Test)